 But it’s not for everyone.
 Some people don’t metabolize the drug well.
 Others can’t get a prescription.
 Or perhaps you’re looking for a legal, easy-to-get alternative.

-Modafinil may be proclaimed the king of smart drugs, but it’s not the only option.
-Today I’ll cover the best over-the-counter modafinil alternatives I’ve found.
+Modafinil may be proclaimed the king of smart drugs, but there are other great nootropic substitutes.
+Today I’ll cover what you should know about this popular compound, and the best over-the-counter modafinil alternatives I’ve found.

 How Modafinil Works

 Like most drugs, we’re still uncovering the exact mechanisms behind how moda works.